 After reading Polar Bear, Polar Bear, What Do You Hear? we created our own version of the cover art with my favorite homemade puffy paint.
 (Just mix together equal parts white glue and shaving cream.)
 First Madelynn painted the polar bear cut out that I prepared ahead of time, then we glued it onto the blue paper.
 After that she added snow to the scene to complete her picture.

 Our first gross motor activity for the week was inspired by Brown Bear, Brown Bear, What Do You See?
 First, I created a quick die with 6 of the characters on it.
 Then we rolled the die and decided how each character would move.
 Here are the animals and actions we used: Brown Bear-bear walks, Red Bird-flap wings, Blue Horse-gallop, Green Frog-hops, Goldfish-swim on tummy, and Yellow Duck-waddle.

 This was a super simple gross motor activity.
 I printed and laminated a bunch of bear paw prints then taped them down to the floor to make a trail around our house.
 Madelynn practiced her bear walks and followed the trail.

 Madelynn recently discovered how fun it is to play hide and seek, so we switched it up a little to match our theme this week with Teddy Bear hide and seek.
 We took turns hiding the bear and counting to 10 before searching for our furry friend.

 Bear Balance Relay:

-For our last gross motor activity for the week, we used colored counting bears and took turns running back and forth while balancing them on a spoon.
+For this gross motor activity, we used colored counting bears and took turns running back and forth while balancing them on a spoon.
 At the end we dumped them in a cup.
 I set out 4 cups so that we could make it a sorting activity as well, but Madelynn wanted to see if she could fit all the bears in one cup instead.